fhgomes/fhgomes/entrevistas/technical-interview-template.md

   - What about the questions someone else asked about your code?
 - Have you ever worked with or studied quality gate
   - What do you think/have you ever used dev code guidelines?
-- Have you ever worked with or studied DDD
+- Have you ever worked with or studied DDD?

 - Have you ever worked with or studied micro services architecture?
   - Define in 5 words the micro services architecture?
   - Differences between micro, monolithic, modular monolith

 - Have you ever worked with or studied containers?
   - Docker?
   - Kubernetes or other orchestrators?